Mercuri/SortMyScience/README.md

 ## ✍️ Author

 I'm Mercuri with thousands of hours in KSP.
 As an avid consumer of KSP mods, I thought it was time I authored my own.
-I'm a nub through so please forgive.
+I'm a nub though so please forgive.

 ## 🎉 Acknowledgements